Luxxgit2k4/pacsaviour/README.md

 PacSaviour is available on the Arch User Repository (AUR).
 You can install it using an AUR helper such as `yay` or `paru`.

 ### Using yay
-1. Install PacSaviour:
+ Install PacSaviour:
    ```bash
    yay -S pacsaviour
    ```

-2. Manual installation:
+### Manual installation:

    Clone this repository
 ```bash
 git clone https://github.com/Luxxgit2k4/pacsaviour
 ```
 And make all the .sh files executable using chmod +x.
-Then run the main.sh with
+Then run the main.sh, you will see the help menu and using the commands from the help you can run the project.
 ```bash
 ./main.sh
 ```